-The City urges Pierce County to proactively plan for and build sewer system expansions in passed over areas of the county's urban areas as it updates its Unified Sewer Plan.
-The City also encourages the County to actively collaborate with the City of Lakewood to incorporate planning assumptions based on the new 2044 growth targets as well as the increased housing density patterns and incorporating Accessory Dwelling Units based on 2023 state bills HB 1110 and HB 1337.
-These "infill" expansions would encourage efficient development and expansion of infrastructure systems.
 Historically, Pierce County has not proactively planned for, or built, sewer system expansions in its service area.
 Rather, private development has been required to extend sewer main systems, with the opportunity to seek at least partial reimbursement via latecomer agreements for oversizing lines to anticipate future development.
 This policy has led to older, urban sections of the county not having sewer access, and has encouraged leap-frog development, inconsistent with the Growth Management Act.

+The City urges Pierce County to proactively plan for and build sewer system expansions in passed-over areas of the county's urban areas as it updates its Unified Sewer Plan, to include Arrowhead/Partridge Glenn.
 The Pierce County Sewer Utility should change its capital facility planning policies and practices to "do business as a business," meaning that it should be willing and able to construct sewer extensions into incorporated areas.
-Lakewood would readily participate in the pending update to the Unified Sewer Plan to assist with updating utility policies.
+Lakewood is participating in the pending update to the Unified Sewer Plan to assist with updating utility policies.